1. The Generative Engine as a Function

 After a content update, visibility improvement is defined as:

-Empirically, factual enrichment and structural clarity yield the highest lifts, confirming that GEs reward grounded and information-dense content rather than keyword repetition.
+Empirically, factual enrichment and structural clarity yield the highest lifts.

 7. Probabilistic Model of Answer Generation